loewexy/pdns-manager-website/README.md

 # PDNS Manager

 [PDNS Manager](https://pdnsmanager.lmitsystems.de) is a simple yet powerful free administration tool for the Powerdns authoritative nameserver.
-It currently only supports master zones.

-This is the repository of the website at [https://pdnsmanager.lmitsystems.de](https://pdnsmanager.lmitsystems.de).
+This is the repository of the website at [https://pdnsmanager.org](https://pdnsmanager.org).
 It is built using [MkDocs](http://www.mkdocs.org/).

 To build the website it is required to have MkDocs installed.
 Then change into the repository folder and issue:
 ```